VMO & Leadership

 BACI Leadership:

-Elaisa Vahnie, MPA, Executive Director
+Elaisa Vahnie, MPA, President & CEO

-Lian Sang, MPH, Programs Director
+Lian Sang, MPH, Director of Service and Operation

 Board of Directors

-Dr. Ro Dinga (Chairman) President, Mizo Society of America/Indiana Branch, VP, Chin Community of Indiana,
+Dr. Ro Dinga (Chairman) President, Mizo Society of America/Indiana Branch, VP, Chin Community of Indiana

-(Vice-Chairman), State Eligibility Manager, Division of Family Resources, Family and Social Services Administration
+San Hlei Thang (Vice-Chairman), State Eligibility Manager, Division of Family Resources, Family and Social Services Administration

-Rev. Robert Biak Cung (Treasurer), Senior Pastor, Living Chin Christian Church,
+Rev. Robert Biak Cung (Treasurer), Senior Pastor, Living Chin Christian Church

 Dr. Bruce Ray, Scientist at Indiana University – Purdue University Indianapolis